dvavasour/Learning_Notes/DVA-C01/README.md

 Elasticache - Memcached
 - Simpler
 - No persistence or multi-AZ
-- No dataatyping or sorting
+- No data typing or sorting

 Elasticache - Redis
 - Allows lists, hashes and data typing